 Oregon boasts highest-ever graduation rate

-More students are graduating high school in Oregon than ever before.
+More students are graduating high school in Portland, and across the state, than ever before.

 New data released this week by the Oregon Department of Education show the statewide graduation rate for 2018-19 was 80% — the highest rate ever recorded and an increase of 8 percentage points over five years.

 Historically, Oregon has struggled with one of the lowest high school graduation rates in the country.
 Schools also have struggled with achievement gaps and disparities in rates of graduation between white students and students of color.
 The latest numbers indicate the state is doing a better job overall at serving students from historically underserved groups.

 "This year's graduation rate increase means nearly 600 additional students earned a diploma," ODE Director Colt Gill said.
 "We are seeing even faster growth for students of color, students with disabilities and students navigating poverty than the state as a whole."

 Gill said funding from the Student Success Act — a corporate activities tax bill passed in 2019 — will "build on this promising foundation to foster equity and excellence for all Oregon students."

 While the increases show promise for students from historically underserved groups, Oregon still has real work to do.
 The latest data indicate that only 70.4% of black students in the state graduate on time.
 That number drops to 68% for American Indian/Alaska Native students; just over 63% for students with disabilities; and 60% for students who didn't learn English until high school.

 Portland Public Schools, the state's largest district, boasts a four-year graduation rate just slightly above the state average, at 80.54% for all students.
 That's a slight uptick from the 2017-18 rate of 79.6% and a 10 percentage point jump from the 2013-14 school year, in which only 70.4% of students graduated within four years.